Published On: Dec 19 2011 10:05:11 AM CSTUpdated On: Apr 21 2016 01:00:00 AM CDT

 Pintauro, who came out as gay in 1997, has only a handful of credits to his name since the show.
 He appeared in one episode of "The Secret Life of the American Teenager" in 2010.
 He also worked as a Tupperware sales representative and, as of 2013, was managing a restaurant in Las Vegas, according to Us Weekly magazine.
 He was diagnosed as HIV-positive in March 2003.
 However, the actor, who came out in 1997 and got married in 2014, kept the diagnosis secret until revealing it in an interview with Oprah Winfrey in September 2015, saying he contracted the disease via oral sex during a time in his life in which he was using crystal meth.
 He has since worked to raise awareness about HIV and the dangers of meth, including efforts with The Elizabeth Taylor AIDS Foundation, the social media campaign HIV Equal and his own Beacon of Light Tour.

 Rhoda Gemignani played the Micellis' motherly former neighbor Mrs. Rossini, turning up in a few episodes each season.

 Gemignani found consistent TV work following the show, including roles on "Friends," "The Closer" and "Just Shoot Me" (pictured).
-She also appeared in the Coen Brothers' "The Man Who Wasn't There" and her most recent screen credit was a 2005 guest spot on the WB show "Related," she returned to acting in 2015 with a guest star role playing Matt LeBlanc's mother on an episode of the Showtime comedy series "Episodes."
+She also appeared in the Coen Brothers' "The Man Who Wasn't There."
+After a decade-long gap on her resume since a 2005 guest spot on the WB show "Related," she returned to acting in 2015 with a guest star role playing Matt LeBlanc's mother on an episode of the Showtime comedy series "Episodes."